 Al Bundy was the reluctant patriarch on the TV series Married … with Children, which ran from 1987-1997.
 The part was played by Ed O’Neill.

-“Macarthur Park” is a song that has been recorded by Frank Sinatra and Donna Summer, among others.
-Sample lyrics: “MacArthur’s Park is melting in the dark/All the sweet, green icing flowing down .../Someone left the cake out in the rain/I don’t think that I can take it/’cause it took so long to bake it/And I’ll never have that recipe again …”
+The 1968 song “MacArthur Park” was written by Jimmy Webb and first recorded by Irish actor and singer Richard Harris–it became a #1 single and won a Grammy Award.
+Donna Summer’s 1978 disco version also became a #1 hit.
+The song’s somewhat odd lyrics, and the dramatic arrangement of the Harris version, have led to a fair amount of eye-rolling.
+Sample lyrics: “MacArthur's Park is melting in the dark/All the sweet, green icing flowing down/Someone left the cake out in the rain/I don't think that I can take it/'Cause it took so long to bake it/And I'll never have that recipe again/Oh no!”

 “Kid’s name was …” James Dean?